TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-Elements with relative positioning:
-- Are offset from their normal position
+### Key Features:

+- Moves an element relative to _where it would normally be_
-- Still take up space in the document flow
+- Still takes up space in the document flow
-- Other elements act as if the element is still in its original position
+- Useful for tweaking positions _without_ disrupting everything else
-- Can be used as a positioning context for absolutely positioned children
+- Can act as a parent for absolutely positioned children

+---

-## Absolute Positioning
+## Absolute Positioning: Floating in Space

-Absolutely positioned elements are removed from the normal document flow.
+Absolute positioning removes an element from the normal document flow entirely – it no longer takes up space.
+Instead, it positions itself relative to the nearest _positioned_ ancestor (or the document if no ancestor is positioned).

 ```css
 .element {